jacobshortall/hn-scraper/TESTING.md

 ## Further Testing

+-   Errors caused from external sources, e.g. Beautiful Soup or Hacker News, are handled in a try/except block that will raise a runtime error for the user.
+This will explain that it could be an issue with post availability, a change to Hacker News, or something else.

 -   The application was tested both locally and in the deployed Heroku terminal.

 -   Information in the program was compared with live data on Hacker News to ensure all data was recent and correct.